For new, aspiring or emerging writers aged 17-30 in the north of England

 Writing can be a solitary and tricky business to navigate, whether you’re starting out or have been at it a while.
 It’s difficult to know where to get feedback, or if what you’re writing is as good as it can be.
 And then there’s what to do with a piece of work once you’ve finished it.

-If you’re an aspiring or emerging short story writer, or novelist, keen to take your craft further, Hive is running an online fiction programme on Thursday evenings from 10th February, offering a supportive and immersive set of six workshops and individual feedback support to help, inspire and guide you to getting where you want to go with your writing.
+If you’re an aspiring or emerging short story writer, or novelist, keen to refresh or develop your skills, Hive is running an online fiction programme on Thursday evenings from 10th February, offering a supportive and immersive set of six workshops and individual feedback support to help, inspire and guide you to getting where you want to go with your writing.

 Join award-winning fiction writer Rachel Bower, for all things furthering your fiction, and:

-The programme is for young and emerging fiction writers aged 17 to 30.
+The programme is for new, asprising and emerging young fiction writers aged 17 to 30.
 As the programme is on Zoom, it’s open to writers from across the north who would like to develop their writing further.
+Both those who’ve done fiction workshops or courses before and those completely new to them are welcome to apply.
 We’re also keen to hear from people who feel like they wouldn’t normally be able to access this kind of opportunity.

 Expect a warm, inclusive and supportive group with a wonderful writer and mentor.